Halloween competition 🎃

 What is the judging criteria?

 The judges will be looking for creative, eye catching entries that stand out.
 There must be code used to make your ideas come to life.
-This could be an animation, a story, a joke etc it is completely up to you.
+This could be an animation, a story, a joke, a game, a card etc it is completely up to you.

 How do I submit entries?